MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 ### Why has the Power Automate icon appeared in the Office 365 app launcher?

 Power Automate is a fundamental part of the Office 365 suite.
-It's  enabled as a service as a part of all existing Office 365 SKU's.
+It's  enabled as a service as a part of all existing Office 365 SKUs.
 As users everywhere in the world can use Power Automate, it appears in the app launcher for them.

 ### How do I remove Power Automate from the app launcher for my organization?